Maths

 Maths Statement of Intent:

-At Wilbraham Primary School, we follow a curriculum that engineers success using a mastery approach.
-This enables all children to master the mathematics curriculum through careful curriculum sequencing and small-step progression.
+At Wilbraham Primary School, we follow a high quality and ambitious curriculum that engineers success using a Teaching for Mastery approach.
+This enables all children to master the mathematics curriculum through careful curriculum sequencing and small-step progression so that children have the knowledge they need to achieve and thrive in later life.
+Time is available within the curriculum for revisiting content and dealing with gaps in knowledge and skills.

 The National Curriculum for mathematics aims to ensure that all pupils: